jackiesafari/Natural-disaster-tracker/README.md

 2. The donation links are disaster-specific, ensuring relevance and potentially increasing the likelihood of user action.

-This feature not only makes the application more useful for end-users but also demonstrates a clear path to monetization or partnerships with relief organizations, which could be attractive to potential investors.
+This feature not only makes the application more useful for end-users but also demonstrates a clear path to partnerships with relief organizations, which could be attractive to grow in something larger in the future.

 ## Getting Started